MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Currying

 When we talk about "currying" in Haskell it has (almost) nothing to do with dishes or spices.
 Famous mathematician and logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry) (the language is named after him) developed with others technique called currying: translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.
-To better understand this, let's focus how we parenthesise function types:
+To better understand this, let's focus how we parenthesize function types:

 ```haskell
 myFunc1 :: a ->  b -> c